madetech/blog/posts/silos.md

 We have found that practising Continuous Delivery is a useful tool for uncovering such goals, given that it allows for a frequent and detailed feedback loop with stakeholders.
 We can showcase potential solutions regularly, giving stakeholers an effective forum to guide the direction of the project.

 Despite this, goals can remain hidden even after showcases.
-When stakeholders offer feedback on your solution, that feedback may be a product of a hidden goal.
+When stakeholders offer feedback on your solution, that feedback may be the product of a hidden goal.
 It is therefore important to test assumptions about why these changes are being made.
 Be sure to ask questions about any feedback, even if the answer appears obvious.

 ## Detecting silos